skip to content

 Information and briefing sessions

-A Council information or briefing session must be conducted in a place open to the public during any period in which a matter that is, or is intended to be, on the agenda for a formal meeting of the Council or a council Committee is discussed at the session [s 90A(3)].
+A council information or briefing session must be conducted in a place open to the public during any period in which a matter that is, or is intended to be, on the agenda for a formal meeting of the council or a council committee is discussed at the session [s 90A(3)].
 Some exceptions apply [see s 90A(4)].

 Further information

-Council Meetings : Last Revised: Mon Nov 21st 2022
+Council Meetings : Last Revised: Mon Jun 22nd 2026

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.